ibm-cloud-docs/subnets/customer-owned-subnets.md

 After you submit your IBM Support case, the following occurs:

 1. The IBM Cloud Support team reviews and approves your request, or ask for any missing or unclear information.
-1. After the support team approves your request, IBM Cloud announces your IP ranges, and the support team configures the announcement and confirms through the support case when completed.
+1. After the support team approves your request:

+   * If you request IBM Cloud to announce your IP ranges, the support team configures the announcement and confirms through the support case when completed.
-1. If you want to announce your IP ranges, the support team reviews your request, then works with you to set up the peering relationship between the device that you are announcing from and IBM Cloud front-end routers.
+   * If you request to announce your own IP ranges, the support team reviews your request, then works with you to set up the peering relationship between the device that you are announcing from and IBM Cloud front-end routers.